 Putting your cat on a diet without veterinary supervision

 Dieting in cats, especially obese cats should be done under the supervision of your veterinarian.
-Weight loss needs to be done very slowly in order to prevent your cat from getting Feline Hepatic Lipidosis (fatty liver disease).
+Weight loss needs to be done very slowly to prevent your cat from getting Feline Hepatic Lipidosis (fatty liver disease).

-Feeding foods which are toxic to cats
+Feeding foods that are toxic to cats

 Feeding a vegetarian diet